 - the thermostat shows a message saying, “Please remove the thermostat from its base, then reattach it;”

 - the thermostat’s display is black and unresponsive (you may also see a blinking red or green light above the display)

 - the thermostat can’t control the corresponding heating and cooling unit(s)

-If your Nest Thermostat is turned on but you can’t control it or it’s slow, try manually restarting it and turn the thermostat off and then back on again.
+If your Nest Thermostat is on but you can’t control it or it’s slow, try manually restarting it by turning the thermostat off and then back on again.
 If your Nest Thermostat is off and won’t turn on, take the thermostat off the base and charge it using a USB cord plugged into a wall charger or a computer.

 CAUTION: Do not try to restart your thermostat while it’s still connected to a computer for charging.
-(They didn’t go into detail why, but if Nest says don’t do it, LISTEN TO THEM.)
+(They didn’t explain why, but if they say don’t do it, LISTEN TO THEM.)

-After about 10 minutes of charging, unplug the Nest Thermostat from the USB cable.
-If the thermostat has turned on while plugged in, power it off and then turn it back on again, manually restarting the system.
+After about 10 minutes of charging, detach the Nest Thermostat from the USB cable.
+If the unit has turned on while plugged in, power it off and then turn it back on again, manually restarting the system.
 Once it has restarted completely, plug it back in to finish charging.
 After an hour of charging, detach the Nest Thermostat and restore it to its base.

 Finally, do not let this issue panic you about your Nest’s reliability.
 By owning and properly using Nest, your thermostat is actually saving money for you all hours of the day.
-When set it up correctly, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings every day, which typically results in payback within 12 months.
+When set it up properly, Nest intelligently learns your lifestyle, then alters your heating and cooling use to optimize energy savings every day, which typically results in payback within the first year.
 And, Nest is still one of the only thermostats under $300 on the market that does this.
 So don’t let one complication get you down.
 You were smart to invest in a Nest, because a smart thermostat is still one of the leading investments in your home that you can make.